diofant/diofant/docs/modules/logic.rst

 .. autoclass:: diofant.logic.boolalg.ITE

-The following functions can be used to handle Conjunctive and Disjunctive Normal forms-
+The following functions can be used to handle Conjunctive and Disjunctive Normal forms

 .. autofunction:: diofant.logic.boolalg.to_cnf